Filter by Subcategory

 Instructor Bio: Eve Marx is a professional book author and journalist.
 Her essay collection, "View From the Porch: Tales from the Anti-Hamptons" won a Washington Irving award for literary excellence.
 She received her Master's degree in Education from Columbia University in New York City.
 For over twenty years, she has led memoir writing and creative nonfiction classes for children, teens and adults in traditional and nontraditional academic settings.
 She has been a newspaper columnist and feature writer whose work has been published in national magazines and regional publications.
 Her great joy is guiding both new and more experienced writers to explore and expand their literary talents.

-If you withdraw due to circumstances beyond your control such as a medical emergency, you may file a petition for a refund.
+If you withdraw due to circumstances beyond your control, such as a medical emergency, you may file a petition for a refund.
 The date of receipt of the petition, length of class attendance, and cost of course materials and services may be considered in denying or reducing the amount requested.
-If you need to complete a form to petition for a refund, please email: communityed@clatsopcc.edu or call 503-338-2408.
+If you need to complete a form to petition for a refund, please email: communityed@clatsopcc.edu or call 503-338-2550.

 Stormy River Writers